alexandrehorst/alexandrehorst/PDF to Excel Converter/README.md

 * tabula-py==2.9.0; e
 * pillow==10.0.0.

-Furthermore, there is also a need for the Java file "tabula-1.0.5-jar-with-dependencies."
+If an executable file is created, there is also a need for the java file tabula-1.0.5-jar-with-dependencies.
+The file banner_logo.png should be placed in the same directory as the executable.

 ## :books: Funcionalidades/ Features
 * Converte uma planilha com formato definido em PDF para uma planilha em excel.
 Além disso, realiza cálculos adicionais para controle de estoque.